ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - A group of data centers connected by a **high-speed** network
 - geographically separated from each other
 - Each region has at least **three** separate zones.
+- multi-region support is not optimal in terms of architectural configuration because it is difficult to link virtual machines across regions

 importants:
 - Some services or VM features are only available in certain regions, such as specific VM sizes or storage types.